Pappu: Origins

 According to The Economic Times, using the name Pappu in ad campaigns connects with consumers.
 They also described Pappu as the "darling salesman" for marketers.

 The first use of Pappu in advertisement campaign was done by Cadbury chocolates in 2006.
 Abhijit Avasthi of the advertising agency Ogilvy & Mather is credited for the introducing Pappu into the advertisement world for Cadbury.
 Cadbury popularized Pappu through its ad campaign pappu is ballu "Pappu Pass Ho Gaya" ("Pappu Has Passed Exam"), which showed a bald, middle-aged man as Pappu, who passed his school exam after many attempts.
 The entire town celebrated Pappu's success by distributing Cadbury chocolates.

 In 2007, following the Cadbury ad campaign, the Bollywood film Aur Pappu Paas Ho Gaya was released which played off the ad campaign slogan, but presented its lead character Pappu as a dimwitted young man.
 The 2008 film Jaane Tu...
 Ya Jaane Na featured the song "Pappu Can't Dance", again presenting the same idea of Pappu as a dimwitted man, which was one of the top songs in India that year.
-As a result of these uses, the term "pappu" became more associated with a dim but loveable character.